MonicaisHer/edgex-ui-go/snap/README.md

 **Note** - the snap has only been tested on Ubuntu Desktop

 ### Install and configure dependencies
-EdgeX UI depends several other edgexfoundry services.
+EdgeX UI depends on several other edgexfoundry services.

 Please refer to [edgexfoundry Snap](https://github.com/edgexfoundry/edgex-go/blob/main/snap/README.md) for installation of the snapped version.